DSSGxUK/bmwi/documentation/docs/steps/model.md

 - A specific predicted month

-- `difference compared to last month`: Difference in unemployment rate compared to last month
+- `month diff`: Difference in unemployment rate compared to last month

-- `difference compared to last year`: Difference in unemployment rate compared to this month last year
+- `year diff`: Difference in unemployment rate compared to this month last year

 - `% month diff`: Percentage of change in unemployment rate compared to same time last month

 - `% year diff`: Percentage of change in unemployment rate compared to same time last year

-- `predictions_average`: Average of predictions of the next quarter
+- `predictions average`: Average of predictions of the next quarter

 <!-- - An average of the three predicted months  -->